kirkbrunson/DAND-Data-Wrangling/answers.md

 - Address parsing.
 Many nodes have both an `address` key/ value pair and `addr:XYZ` fields for a second copy of the address.
 I added the `is_address` and `is_street` helpers and branch address parsing/ cleaning on the return value of these helpers.

-- Dirty address data: There was a fair number of various ways that addresses were written out in their respective fields.
-I first did some auditing to get a feel for the data, and acculmulated some cases (`test_data` in `utils.py`).
-From here I wrote the method `clean_address` to parse and standardize the address data.
+- Dirty address data: There was a fair number of ways that addresses were written out in their respective fields.
+I first did some auditing to get a feel for the data, and then acculmulated some cases (`test_data` in `utils.py`).
+From there I wrote the method `clean_address` to parse and standardize the address data.
+Finally, the two aspects of data that I standardized were the street suffixes (see `mapping` in `utils.py`) and the state value (`Massachusetts` instead of `Ma`, `Mass`, etc).

 - Often the top result for group & sum aggregation queries returns `None`.
 This makes sense as not all tag types will have a value.
 However, this should be cleaned from the data set.